 We called our client and outlined the terms of the offer and explained the buyer wanted us to represent them on the purchase.
 This conversation took us back to the discussion we had at the time the listing agreement was signed.

 The trustee wanted us to represent the buyer.
 The risk of a dual agent situation was actually low given the circumstances.
 The paperwork was drawn up and all parties signed.
 Ten days later the sale closed.
 The trustee was happy, and the investor buyer was happy.
-Kathleen made buying a successor trustee sale seem easy.
+Kathleen made buying property in a trust seem easy.

-Nine months passed from the day of the first call from the trustee selling a home with a relative living in an inherited house that resulted in the sheriff eviction process to the time we closed escrow on the sale of the home.
+Nine months passed from the day of the first call from the trustee selling a home with a relative living in an inherited house that resulted in the sheriff’s eviction to the time we closed escrow on the sale of the home.

 These situations are not easy, they take time, patience, and require legal help.

 Experience makes a difference.
 Never say never.
 Never say always.
 There are exceptions in life.
 Never is a long time.
 Always is forever.
 When it makes sense to do something, it is the right thing to do, and it is what the client wants, we do it.